Kaitlyn Weaver: 2018–19 season: Four Continents silver

 For the 2018–19 season, Weaver/Poje chose for their free dance "S.O.S. d'un terrien en détresse", a song from the French musical Starmania, after seeing it used by Kazakhstani figure skater Denis Ten.
 Ten was murdered in July 2018, at which point the pair came to regard the program as a tribute to their friend.
 They competed at and won the 2018 CS Autumn Classic International, before planning to skip the 2018–19 Grand Prix in favour of a nationwide tour organized by Virtue and Moir.

 Returning to competition for the 2019 Canadian Championships, Weaver/Poje placed first in the rhythm dance.
 As one of the few senior teams who had previously competed the Tango Romantica pattern when it was a compulsory dance in the 2009–10 season, Poje commented that this was both "a benefit and a detriment" due to the changing style of judging.
 They came second in the free dance, behind Gilles/Poirier, but won the gold medal overall by 1.47 points, their narrowest victory over Gilles/Poirier at Canadian Nationals.

 At the 2019 Four Continents Championships, Weaver/Poje placed third in the rhythm dance, behind Madison Hubbell / Zachary Donohue and Chock/Bates.
 In the free dance, they again ranked third, behind Chock/Bates and Gilles/Poirier, with Hubbell/Donohue falling into fourth place due to a major error on their stationary lift.
 Weaver/Poje won the silver medal overall.

 Weaver/Poje next competed at the 2019 World Championships.
 They came in fifth place in both segments, scoring a personal best of 82.84 points in the rhythm dance, only 0.26 points out of third.
 They then scored 122.78 points in the free dance, scoring 205.62 points in total and coming in fifth overall.
 They concluded their season at the 2019 World Team Trophy, representing Team Canada.
 They scored 79.60 points in the rhythm dance and a new personal best of 124.18 points in the free dance, while Team Canada finished fifth overall.

 2019–20 season

 On June 19, 2019, Weaver and Poje announced that they would not compete in the Grand Prix that autumn, and that they were going to evaluate their future plans.
 They both later announced their formal retirements from the sport.

-Post-retirement
+Career as a choreographer

 Since retirement Weaver has worked as a choreographer for several skaters.
 The skaters she has choreographed for include: